Notre Dame vs. Navy Predictions & Picks – August 26

 Navy Betting Info (2022)

-- The sportsbooks' moneyline implies an 11.1% chance of a victory for the Midshipmen.
+- The implied probability of a win by the Midshipmen, based on the moneyline, is 11.1%.

-- The Midshipmen compiled a 7-5-0 record against the spread last year.
+- The Midshipmen won seven games against the spread last year, while failing to cover five times.

-- Navy games averaged 45.6 total points last season, 3.4 fewer than the total for this matchup.
+- Games involving Navy last year averaged 45.6 points per game, a 3.4-point differential when compared to the over/under for this contest.

 Rep your team with officially licensed college football gear!
 Head to Fanatics to find jerseys, shirts, and much more.